ttamizharasi/Software-Testing-Laboratory/EXP10.md

-# Ex.No: 10  Pytest program for Sum of digits
+# Ex.No: 10  Pytest program for Fibonacci Series

-### DATE:
+### DATE: 8/11/2024
-### REGISTER NUMBER :
+### REGISTER NUMBER : 212222040170
+### AIM:
-### AIM: To write a python program for Fibonacci Series and generate test cases using Pytest.
+To write a python program for Fibonacci Series and generate test cases using Pytest.

 ### Algorithm: